What Is Milling Machine?

 These millings operations are used to cut a profile on workpieces.

 #9.
 End Milling

-It is the process of producing flats surfaces that can be workable at horizontal, vertical, and at any angle, taking as reference.
+It is the process of producing flat surfaces that can be workable horizontally, vertical, and at any angle, taking as reference.
 An end milling cutter is used to accomplish this operation.

 #10.
 Saw Milling

 It is the machining process used to create narrow grooves or slots on a workpiece.

 - It is also used to divide the workpiece into two equal or unequal parts.